|Nutritional Guidelines (per serving)|

 Crack the eggs into a medium-sized dish.
 Use a wire whisk to beat the eggs and completely break up the yolks.

 Pour the egg mixture into the heated pan and use a fork to stir the egg mixture continuously while it cooks.
-If you are using a non-stick skillet, stir the eggs with a wooden spoon or silicon tool since a fork can scratch the pan's surface.
+(If you are using a non-stick skillet, stir the eggs with a wooden spoon or silicon tool since a fork can scratch the pan's surface.)

 Continue cooking the eggs and spinach until the spinach wilts and the eggs are no longer runny.

-Remove the eggs from the pan and serve them immediately.
+Remove the eggs from the pan.

 Experiment by adding other chopped vegetables to the scramble, such as tomatoes, cooked onions, or mushrooms.
 Make sure that the vegetables are all cut to the same size.
 This ensures an even cooking time, which is especially important since the eggs cook so quickly.
 Avoid adding very wet vegetables and try to drain or pat dry anything with a lot of liquid (like a tomato).
 Too much liquid will alter the consistency of the scrambled eggs.